 Gluten free means that the specific product contains no wheat, barley, rye, oats or any other form of gluten.
 If you have coeliac disease or gluten intolerance, you'll probably want to keep your eyes peeled for the little GF logo next to products.

-Who should use gluten free products?
+Who should use gluten free beauty products?

 People with gluten intolerances and coeliac disease should use gluten free products – especially if those intolerances are extremely sensitive.

 How often should I be using gluten free beauty products?

 If you can, try to swap all of your cosmetics – including shampoo and conditioner – to gluten free, as many kinds of reactions will be prevented.

 Are there any negative side effects of using gluten free beauty products?

 There are no drawbacks to switching to gluten free makeup and skin care.
 In fact, chemical free alternatives are always a good shout if you're wanting to reduce the amount of toxins you use on your skin.
 The results are fewer skin conditions and reactions.

 What will happen if I’m intolerant and use beauty products with gluten in them?

 The sensitivity of your intolerance will affect your reaction.
 Some might develop a rash or hive-like bumps, but as gluten can't soak into your skin, it's unlikely that you'll experience the same reactions as if you'd eaten glutenous food.
 If you do react, please seek medical help.